 Αn adamant supporter of human rights, Ambedkar favoured the individual’s freedom against society’s oppression.
 He believed that the cultivation of mind should be the ultimate aim of human existence, while he favored its independent nature by saying: “Unlike a drop of water which loses its identity when it joins the ocean, man does not lose his being in the society in which he lives.
 Man’s life is independent.
 He is born not for the development of the society alone, but for the development of his self”.

-Throughout his life, Ambedkar fought to eradicate the social evils like untouchablity, caste restrictions and discrimination against women.
+Throughout his life, Ambedkar fought to eradicate social evils like untouchability, caste restrictions, and discrimination against women.
 He opined that there should be separate electoral system for the untouchables and lower caste people.
-He also favored the concept of providing reservations for Dalits and other religious communities, a thesis that was adopted by the Congress Party and became law of India.
+He also favored the concept of providing reservations for Dalits and other religious communities, a thesis that was adopted by the Congress Party and became the law of India.
 He also rejected the Aryan invasion theory on anthropological grounds arguing that there is no racial difference between the castes.

 See below a documentary on Ambedkar’s life and work

 This post is also available in: Ελληνικα (Greek)